Bitagora/bitagora-web/nodes/install/validator.md

 Running on top of the core components from Hyperledger Sawtooth, a Bitagora validator node includes a number of elements to manage the Bitagora blockchain:

-- Bitagora-polls-tp: a **transaction processor** which handles polls
+- polls-tp: a **transaction processor** which handles polls settings
-- Bitagora-ballots-tp:  a **transaction processor** which handles incoming ballots
+- ballots-tp:  a **transaction processor** which handles ballots for polls
-- Bitagora-settings-tp: a **transaction processor** which handles blockchain settings
+- settings-tp: a **transaction processor** which handles settings for the Bitagora blockchain
-- Bitagora-registry-tp: a **transaction processor** which handles the registry of nodes in the PoET consensus network
+- poet-validator-registry-tp:: a **transaction processor** which handles the registry of nodes on the PoET consensus network
-- Bitagora-validator: a **Sawtooth validator** node linked to other nodes in the network
+- validator: a **Hyperledger/Sawtooth validator** node linked to other nodes in the Bitagora network
-- Bitagora-rest-api: a **rest-api** that provides and received poll and ballot data from clients
+- rest-api: a **rest-api** that receives and provides poll and ballot data from clients
-- Bitagora-shell: a **shell** container with the dependencies to run Bitagora commands
+- shell: a **shell** container with the dependencies to run Bitagora commands to interact with the blockchain

 ## Installation